 Embroidery can function as a powerfully self-expressive site for tactile communication that isn’t bound to the conventions of an alphabet.

-Historically, embroidery was remedial labor for “mad” women; however, the use-value of such work expands beyond production and maintenance of garments.
+Historically, embroidery was remedial labor for “mad” or “disorderly” women in institutional settings.
+But the value of such work expands well beyond the production and maintenance of patients’ garments.

-Through poetic and stitched forms, these projects rethink textile artifacts as insights into expressions of “madness.”
+Through poetic and stitched forms, this project rethinks textile artifacts as insights into expressions of “disordered” thinking.